 Our blog will feature:

-My first experience using DC motors was for a small elevator for a science project back in elementary school.
+My first experience using DC motors was for a small elevator for a science project back in school.
+Although I had no idea, that day would become only the first day of my experience with motors.

 Topics: Speed Control, VIDEOS, BLDC Motors